SQE FAQs

 As a business graduate, I need to complete my conversion course, does the SQE Master's course cover that cost too?

 Our LLM Law Conversion with SQE1 is an SQE Master’s which includes our law conversion course plus SQE 1 Preparation.
-Or you could undertake our law conversion course as a postgraduate diploma and then complete our LLM SQE1&2.
+Or you could undertake our law conversion course as a postgraduate diploma and then complete our LLM SQE1&2 or our SQE1&2 diploma.
 Non-law graduates will, in most cases, not be able to start an SQE course without a solid grounding in the foundational law subjects.
 Once they do that (e.g. on a law conversion course) they are on a level playing field with LLB graduates.

 Does BPP offer funding and scholarships for students that apply for the SQE course?

-At BPP we have a scholarship fund of over £1.25 million for our postgraduate law courses.
+At BPP we have a scholarship fund of over £1.4 million for our postgraduate law courses.
 We use a variety of criteria when assessing eligibility for our scholarships.
 We offer career commitment scholarships of £2,000 for those who demonstrate commitment to a career in law and we also have a number of full fee scholarships.
-We are particularly interested in hearing from you if you have had a challenging academic journey, if you are a care leaver or a care giver, or if you have been a leader in your community through volunteering or through pro bono work.
+We are particularly interested in hearing from you if you are from a socially mobile background, have otherwise had a challenging academic journey, if you are a care leaver or a care giver, or if you have been a leader in your community through volunteering or through pro bono work.

 I heard that another provider offers a full refund if the student fails to successfully receive a training contract offer within 9 months of the completion of the course, do you offer a similar scheme?

-You need to read the Ts & Cs of any ‘money back’ guarantees as, in practice, they are not a 100% refund in most cases and eligibility for such schemes is subject to the student satisfying a great number of conditions.
+You need to read the Ts & Cs of any ‘money back’ guarantees as, in practice, they are not a 100% refund in most cases and eligibility for such schemes is subject to the student satisfying a great number of conditions which many students will not satisfy.
 At BPP, our SQE Career Guarantee focuses on enhancing a student’s employability by offering further free training.

 Why has the SRA said that an LLB or GDL is not necessary for you to become a lawyer via the SQE?
 Why do you say on these pages that almost all non-law graduates should do a comprehensive law conversion course?